The Drum Awards for Marketing - Extended Entry Deadline

 As part of the selection process, Cyber-Duck recommended a number of creative ways to make users familiar with the new note, including innovative uses of animation and video claims Paolo Valenziano, head of digital at the Bank of England.

-Bank of England Cyber-Duck News
+Cyber-Duck Bank of England

 Content created with: